 As long as you know what you want to measure and how they can be as simple as saying “no more than 25 complaints within 6 months”

-If your KPI’s are connected to marketing and you need advice, feel free to join our Tuesday Talks.
+If your KPI’s are connected to marketing and you need advice, feel free to make use of our free weekly email clinic.

 Every week we send out a single newsletter full of tips, advice and even free resources!
 If you'd like a healthy dose of marketing motivation and want to stay ahead of the curve, sign up!